 The term ‘bobby calves’ refers to newborn calves that are less than 30 days old and not with their mothers.
-Essentially, they are surplus to dairy industry requirements as they are not required for the milking herd.
+Essentially, they are surplus to dairy industry requirements as they are not suitable or required for the milking herd.
 This applies to all bull calves (males) and about one quarter of heifer calves (females) born each year.
-And, each year, around 450,000 of these bobby calves are destined for slaughter.
+And, each year, at least 400,000 of these bobby calves are destined for slaughter.

 Some calves will be reared for veal and about three quarters of the heifers will become replacements for adult milk-producing cows.
 Heifer calves may also be reared and then exported to dairy farms overseas.
 Bobby calves may also be killed on farm.
 This may be done using a captive bolt device or blunt force trauma.
 Blunt force trauma is not acceptable for killing young calves due to the calf’s skull being too hard to achieve immediate unconsciousness through destruction of brain tissue.
 Blunt force trauma relies on correct and effective application each and every time for it to be humane.
 Operator fatigue and unreliability are a serious welfare issue for the animal concerned, while persons carrying out blunt force trauma also find it unpleasant.

 Bobby calves destined for slaughter are housed together on farm and fed colostrum, milk or milk replacer, usually only once a day.
-Bobby calves, because of their low value, often do not get the same standard of housing, cleanliness, care or attention as the valuable replacement heifers or the calves being reared for veal.
-For their health and welfare, bobby calves should be fed at least twice a day and be housed in sheltered, clean and dry environments with room to lie down on suitable bedding.
+Bobby calves, because of their low value, often do not get the same standard of housing, cleanliness, care or attention as the valuable replacement heifers or the calves being reared for veal or beef.
+For their health and welfare, bobby calves should be fed at least twice a day with sufficient quantity of milk and be housed in sheltered, clean and dry environments with room to lie down on suitable bedding.

 Transport requirements for bobby calves state that they must be at least five days old before they can be transported to the abattoir.
 Because they are so young, bobby calves have the following specific animal welfare issues when they are being transported to slaughter: